AsimaDahal/AsimaDahal/README.md

 ### 👋 Hi, I’m Asim Dahal
-I’m a recent graduate from Virginia Tech with a B.S. in Computer Engineering.
+I’m a graduate from Virginia Tech with a B.S. in Computer Engineering.
+I am currently working as a full stack developer and IT speacilist for COC consultants.
 I have a solid foundation in software engineering, backed by diverse academic projects and internships, and I'm actively seeking new opportunities to apply my skills in a professional setting.

 ### 👀 I’m interested in